moneytree/mt-link-javascript-sdk/docs/README.md

 //             e.g: const newInstance = new MtLinkSdk();
 ```

-### Typscript
+### `localStorage`

-The source also includes Typescript definitions out of the box.
+Ensure your App enables access to `localStorage` otherwise magic link login will not work.
+Since `sessionStorage` is not shared between browser tabs.

 ### Polyfills

 We use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) internally, if you wish to support old browsers (e.g: IE11), make sure to add the necessary polyfills.

+### Typescript

+The source also includes Typescript definitions out of the box.

 ## [API](types/classes/MtLinkSdk.html ':ignore')